-Although you hope the worst never happens, you must observe council procedures for handling accidents and fatalities.
-At the scene of an accident, first provide all possible care for the injured person(s).
+At the scene of an accident, first, provide all possible care for the injured person(s).
 Follow established council procedures for obtaining medical assistance and immediately reporting the emergency.
-To do this, you must always have on hand the names and telephone numbers of council staff, parents/guardians, and emergency services such as the police, fire department or hospital.
+To do this, you must always have on hand the names and telephone numbers of council staff, parents/caregivers, and emergency services such as the police, fire department, or hospital.
 Check with your council for emergency contact information and keep your emergency action plan current with the appropriate contact information.

 Your council may either have specific emergency contact information, a 24-hour emergency number, or both.
 Be sure to reach out to them for their preferred method of contact.
-If a Girl Scout needs emergency medical care as the result of an accident or injury, first contact emergency medical services, and then follow council procedures for accidents and incidents.
 You will need:

-- the exact time and location of the incident,
+- The exact time and location of the incident

-- a description of the incident,
+- A description of the incident

-- the names of the people involved, and
+- The names of the people involved

-- the names of any witnesses.
+- The names of any witnesses

-After receiving a report of an accident, council staff will immediately arrange for additional assistance at the scene, if needed, and will contact parents/guardians, as appropriate.
+After receiving a report of an accident, council staff will immediately arrange for additional assistance at the scene, if needed, and will contact parents/caregivers, as appropriate.
 Your adherence to these procedures is critical, especially with respect to notifying parents or legal guardians.
-If the media is involved, let council designated staff discuss the incident with media representatives.
+If the media is involved, let council-designated staff discuss the incident with media representatives.